 A: The government has introduced a temporary new law to deal with the disruption of COVID 19 in relation to holiday accrual.
-Employees and workers continue to accrue leave as per their contract and can carry over up to 4 weeks’ paid holiday over a 2-year period, if they cannot take holiday due to Coronavirus.
+Employees and workers continue to accrue leave as per their contract and can carry over up to 4 weeks’ paid holiday over a 2-year period, if they cannot take holiday due to coronavirus.

 Q: Can I allow a Furloughed Worker to take holidays during the time they are Furloughed?

-Q: What should holidays for Furloughed Workers be paid at?
+Q: What should holiday for Furloughed Workers be paid at?

 Q: Can an employee do any work while Furloughed?

-A: No, an employee can not undertake any work on or behalf of the organisation either providing services or generating revenue.
+A: On the current scheme, no, an employee can not undertake any work on or behalf of the organisation either providing services or generating revenue.
 The employer and employee must agree in writing (which may be in an electronic form such as an email) that the employee will cease all work in relation to their employment and those written agreements are to be retained on your Company files for 5 years.
 An employee can however take part in volunteer work or training again as long as they are not providing services or generating revenue.
 An employee training while furloughed must be paid at least the NMW/NLW whilst training even if this is great than the 80% of their wage that will be subsidised.
 The minimum amount of time an employee can be furloughed is 21 calendar days.
 An employer can agree to find furloughed workers new work or volunteering opportunities so long as this is in line with the Public Health Guidance.

 Q: Can I bring back furloughed workers if I have work for them?